AnshSingh16/Geometry_dash_clone_game/README.md

     ```

 3. **Add assets:**
- **NOTE: I have already added my own sounds but if you like you can tweak it out with some of your own creativity.**
+ **NOTE: I have already added my own sounds and images for player and background but if you like you can tweak it out with some of your own creativity.**
     - Place your sound files (`jump.wav`, `hit.wav`, `score.wav`, `bg_music.mp3`), player image (`player.png`), and background image (`background.png`) in the `assets` folder.
     - Place your level files (`.json`) in the `levels` folder.
 Example level structure:
       ```json